 While the scheme operates throughout the UK, there are small variations in its application in Northern Ireland.

-- Blue Badge Online Application - Roads Service website
+- Blue Badge Online Application (Department for Regional Development website)

 - Help with PDF files

 - you receive the higher rate of the mobility component of Disability Living Allowance